Close Menu

 WSTA: blockchain tech could ‘transform’ the UK wine and spirit industry, but government must act now

-Speaking at the WSTA’s digital conference yesterday, Lord Holmes of Richmond (pictured above), the co-chair of Parliamentary Groups on Assistive Technology, Fintech, Blockchain and the 4th Industrial Revolution, argued that the introduction of blockchain technology (an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way, essentially digital information stored in a public database using cryptography) could become the bedrock across the wine and spirts trade in the UK.
+Speaking at the WSTA’s digital conference yesterday, Lord Holmes of Richmond (pictured above), the co-chair of Parliamentary Groups on Assistive Technology, Fintech, Blockchain and the 4th Industrial Revolution, argued that the introduction of blockchain technology could become the bedrock across the wine and spirts trade in the UK.

-The tech, he argued could help reduced friction on trade and allow access to real-time data across the supply chain, helping producers and distributors get their products into the hands of consumers more quickly, whilst maintaining the quality.
+The tech – an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way, essentially digital information stored in a public database using cryptography – could help reduced friction on trade and allow access to real-time data across the supply chain, he argued.
+This would help producers and distributors get their products into the hands of consumers more quickly, whilst maintaining the quality.

 He pointed to a recent project whereby he used the technology recently to track a bottle of wine from its source in Australia, through production to delivery into his hands in the UK 10,000 miles away, reducing paperwork at the borders and, among other things, in line with HMRC and FSA requirements.